 Results of these tests will also help your doctor decide if your treatment options include targeted therapy (see Treatment Options).

 - Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan also shows enlarged lymph nodes or a swollen spleen and can be used to measure the size of a swollen lymph node.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
+A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A CT scan shows enlarged lymph nodes or a swollen spleen and can be used to measure the size of a swollen lymph node.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is HCL or PLL, these results also help the doctor describe the leukemia.